shining-man/bsc_test/docs/en/first_steps.md

 ## Info videos
 [www.youtube.com/@shining-man](http://www.youtube.com/@shining-man)
-** Please note: Due to the further development of the BSC, there is no longer everything in the video!
+**Please note: Due to the further development of the BSC, everything is no longer up to date in the video!**
-The "New Webui" mentioned in the video is currently not available.
-Not even for sponsors! **
+**The "New Webui" mentioned in the video is currently not available.
+Not even for sponsors!**

 ## Further information
 For initial information and the commissioning first read the following further chapters: